-Stainless Steel – A handle made of stainless steel – doesn’t tarnish like brass, however it is the heaviest of all metal handles.
+Stainless Steel – Handles made of stainless steel don’t tarnish like brass.
+However, it is the heaviest of all metal handles.

-Plastic – A handle partially or completely made of plastic and plastic composite materials.
-Usually lighter than most non-aluminum metal handles, and engineering advancements allow for swivel and dual action (swivel and pivot) handles to be made out of mostly plastic parts.
+Plastic – Handles partially or entirely made of plastic and plastic composite materials are usually lighter than most non-aluminum metal handles.
+Advancements in engineering allow for swivel, and dual-action (swivel and pivot) handles, to be made out of mostly plastic parts.

-Brass – A handle made of brass, lighter than stainless steel, however it will discolor over time.
+Brass – Handles made of brass are lighter than stainless steel.
+However, it will discolor over time.
 This is normal.

-Swivel – A handle whose head can be swiveled left or right to accommodate odd shaped glass, or to make some pole work easier.
+Swivel – Handles with a swivel head can be moved left or right to accommodate oddly shaped glass, or to make some pole work easier.

-Clip – A channel that can be made of aluminum, brass, or stainless steel that requires end clips to hold in the rubber.
-Identified by lack of “gripping points” on lower jaw of handle.
+Clip – A channel that can be made of aluminum, brass, or stainless steel that requires end clips to hold the rubber.
+Identified by lack of “gripping points” on the lower jaw of the handle.

-Clipless – A handle that can be made of aluminum, brass, stainless steel or plastic and that uses a squeegee channel that requires no end clips to hold in the rubber.
-Identified by “gripping points” on lower jaw of handle.
+Clipless – A handle that can be made of aluminum, brass, stainless steel, or plastic and that uses a squeegee channel that requires no end clips to hold the rubber — identified by “gripping points” on the lower jaw of the handle.

 Deep Reach – A handle with an extended neck area that allows for easier finishing of the window on the squeegee stroke when facing extra deep sills and ledges.

-Channel:Sizes – There is a range of squeegee channel sizes and your choice will depend on window size.
-The normal range of a squeegee channels is from 8 inches to 36 inches and everywhere in between.
+Sizes – There is a range of squeegee channel sizes, and your choice will depend on window size.
+The average range of squeegee channels is from 8 inches to 36 inches and everywhere in between.
 Choices vary by brand.

 Wide Body – A handle specifically designed to accommodate wider (girth not length) squeegee channels.
-Usually accomplished by using longer screws and nuts to attach the lower jaw to the handle head.
+This is usually accomplished by using longer screws and nuts to attach the lower jaw to the handle head.

+Squeegees indeed have many characteristics from which to choose.
+But when you are able to understand the practicality of each, it’s easier to understand why you may or may not want a specific handle trait.
+Ready for more information about Squeegees?
+Click Here.
 See some characteristics we didn’t include?
-Add them in the comment section below, with a description and purpose, and we will add them into this post!
+Add them in the comment section below, with a description and purpose, and we will add them to this post!